karuna211204/WEATHER-APP/README.md

 This is a weather application where user can find the temperature and weather at a particular place.

-This is the link to website deployed using netlify. https://weather-app-karuna.netlify.app/
+This is the link to website deployed using netlify.Have a look at it! https://weather-app-karuna.netlify.app/

 This is the working demo of application: